remove dead link

 Pyroom is a simple text editor designed to minimise distractions.
 The Pyroom developers use Launchpad to track bugs, host code and make translations.
 In addition to a general Pyroom team, they also have a bug team that acts as the project's bug contact and a dev team that has owns its trunk development branch.

 Because teams behave just like people in Launchpad, the Pyroom bug and dev teams can join the main Pyroom team.
 Thanks to that, members of Pyroom's bug and dev teams are indirect members of the main Pyroom team: they have access to everything that a direct member has.

 There are two ways for one team to join another team and which you use depends on your role:

-Your team is joining another: visit the team you want your team to join, then click Add one of my teams in the Actions menu.
+Your team is joining another: visit the team you want your team to join, and choose the Add one of my teams link.

-You're adding another team to yours: click Add member in your team's Actions menu, then add the team just as you would a person.
+You're adding another team to yours: Use the Add member link, then add the team just as you would a person.

 If you add another team to your own, you're actually inviting that team to join.
 Launchpad will email the other team's admins with your invitation, allowing them to decide whether or not to add their team to yours.

 Good communication within a team is essential.
 Let's set up a team mailing list to help members discuss their work.